Three Nunns Pumpkin Patch Has Tractors, U-Pick & Massive Corn Mazes for Acres of Fun - 510 Families

 Pumpkins for purchase and (gentle) play are abundant at Three Nunns | Photo: Parul Patel

-In addition to the very helpful staff around the farm, my favorite part about Three Nunns is the unique selection of gourds (we even picked cantaloupe!).
+In addition to the staff around the farm, my favorite part about Three Nunns is the unique selection of gourds (we even picked cantaloupe!).
 My children were so excited to see the different colors, shapes, and sizes.
-And the prices are really reasonable.
+And the prices are reasonable at $.75 per pound.
 They weigh all your produce so you can rest assured it’s fair pricing (we’ve gone to other patches where the price is based on a stare-down of the pumpkin).

 The Nunn family has been farming in Brentwood for more than 150 years.
 Find the Three Nunns Pumpkin Patch and giant corn maze at 550 Walnut Blvd in Brentwood.
-This fall, they are excited to offer two corn mazes, one for beginners and little ones, and a second more advanced, 5-acre maze for the brave and experienced.
-You’ll also find a lot of room to run around and get dirty at the farm while you and your children pick 40 specialty pumpkin varieties right from the vines.
+They offer two corn mazes, one for beginners and little ones, and a second more advanced, 5-acre maze for the brave and experienced.
+You’ll also find plenty of room to run around and get dirty at the farm while you and your children pick 40 specialty pumpkin varieties right from the vines.

 corn maze entrance